kubernetes/community/keps/sig-cli/0031-datadrivencommands.md

 Publishing commands as data from the server addresses cli integration with API extensions as well as client-server version skew.

+**Note:** No server-side changes are required for this, all Request and Response template expansion is performed on the client side.

 ## Motivation